 It’s unlikely that a skip would be used as that would add considerable cost, is unlikely to be fully filled and would most likely block the driveway that the roofers need to park their van on to unload the decking sheets, felt and other materials.

 This part of our page is where we share some top tips and advice that can either save you a packet or ensure your new flat roof lasts as long as possible.

-- For garages and other storage areas use a two layer torch-on felt system, for roofs over a habitable parts of the property use a 3 layer torch-on felt system.
+For garages and other storage areas use a two-layer torch-on felt system, for roofs over habitable parts of the property use a 3 layer torch-on felt system.
 Rubber roof coverings and fibreglass are the same thickness regardless of where on the house they are located.